wpsocio/wp-projects/.changeset/large-mice-occur.md

 "wptelegram": patch
 ---

-Added support for action scheduler for better reliablility for delay in posting.
+Added support for the Action Scheduler plugin for better reliability for delay in posting.